lambdaclass/mina_bridge/README.md

     ```sh
     make deploy_example_contract
     ```
-1. Deploy the zkApp Mina contract following the [Mina Protocol documentation](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/how-to-write-a-zkapp) and modify the `mina_zkapp/config.json` file accordingly, or use the already deployed one (skipping this step).
+1. Deploy the zkApp Mina contract following the [Mina Protocol documentation](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/how-to-write-a-zkapp) and modify the `mina_zkapp/config.json` file accordingly (`zkappAddress` field), or use the already deployed one (skipping this step).

 1. Run the example by executing
     ```sh